 · Russian Federation, Lessons Not Learned: Human Rights Abuses and HIV/AIDS in the Russian Federation.
 New York: Human Rights Watch, 2004.

 · Rudinsky, F.M.
 Civil Human Rights in Russia: Modern Problems of Theory and Practice.
 New Brunswick, N.J: Transaction Publ., 2008 .
 Collection of articles by scholars and legal experts in a book originally published in Russian in Volgograd in 2004.

 · Post-Soviet Media Law and Policy Newsletter New York, N.Y: 1993-1999.
 10 issues per year.
 Ceased publication.
 Published by the Russian-American Press and Information Center, New York University Center for War, Peace, and the News Media and the Howard Squadron Program in Law, Media and Society at Cardozo Law School, Yeshiva University University and the Moscow Media Law and Policy Center.

 · Federal Service for Intellectual Property, Patents and Trademarks (Rospatent) Official site.
 Provides news on developments and programs, including information on international cooperation projects.
-Some information is in Russian only.
-(As of this writing, part of site is “under construction.”
+Includes unofficial translation of the Civil Code, Part IV.

 o Law on Author’s and Neighboring Rights (as amended to 20 July 2004).